xguntis/git-deploy/readme.md

 www.myserver.com/deploy/deploy.php
 ```

-You will see the output on the screent.
+You will see the output on the screen.

 When you are confident about your process you can go one more step further, by launching this script automatically after each commit.
 In order to do so you must set up web-hook in the remote repository (Github, Bitbucket, ...) and point to this script.